neckerio/RHCE/Objective_8/Roles/README.md

 ## Notes
 1. IMPORTANT: be sure to check the meta/requirements.yml in Roles.
 This is especially true for rhel-system-roles.selinux and linux-system-roles.selinux.
 It will not run otherwise.
+2. Collections and roles are in the play header.